 Atomic Force debuts, Vincent Ho hunts FWD Champions Day targets

-All eyes will be on Atomic Force at this Wednesday evening (9 March) as the talented youngster aims to transfer his European exploits to Hong Kong when he tackles a hot Class 3 Hing Tung Handicap (1000m).
+All eyes will be on Atomic Force at this Wednesday evening (9 March) as the talented youngster aims to transfer his European exploits to when he tackles a hot Class 3 Hing Tung Handicap (1000m).

-Donning the famed black and red silks of the Siu family, Atomic Force – formerly trained by Kevin Ryan in Great Britain – makes his debut in the Far East under following three exciting wins prior to import, including two in France by five lengths in the Group 3 Prix du Bois (1200m) and two and a half lengths in the Group 2 Prix Robert Papin (1200m).
+Donning the famed black and red silks of the Siu family, Atomic Force – formerly trained by Kevin Ryan in Great Britain – makes his debut in the Far East under Vincent Ho following three exciting wins prior to import, including two in France by five lengths in the Group 3 Prix du Bois (1200m) and two and a half lengths in the Group 2 Prix Robert Papin (1200m).

 “When they come to Hong Kong – it is a totally different environment.
 Of course, he is a good horse, but the change in environment and all that comes with it, we still can’t be 100 percent confident, but ability-wise – I am confident,” Ho said.